powell-christopher/powell-christopher.github.io/_posts/2024-03-26-What-is-the-Role-of-an-Architect.md

 ## Acknowledgments

 This post draws heavily on concepts from [Fundamentals of Software Architecture: An Engineering Approach](https://www.thoughtworks.com/insights/books/fundamentals-of-software-architecture) by Mark Richards and Neil Ford.
-Their insightful book provides a comprehensive guide to understanding the role of an architect, and I encourage anyone interested to read it for deeper insights.
+Their insightful book provides a comprehensive guide to understanding the role of an architect, and how do approach the job in a structured and repeatable way.
+I encourage anyone interested in the topic to read it for deeper insights.